buttonbugs/Auto-Blinds/README.md

 ### Manual Mode

-Auto Blinds provide remote accessibility via smartphone from any distance.
+Auto Blinds provides remote accessibility via smartphone from any distance.
 Fig. 2 illustrates the Auto Blinds (left) alongside a screen recording of the control interface (right).
 Users may utilize the on-screen buttons to adjust the blinds to preferred orientations; meanwhile, the dynamic animation provides a real-time preview of the blinds' status, orientation, and the current position of the sun.

 <p align="center">
     <a href="https://www.youtube.com/watch?v=zLtPkMw64kk">